ghosoya/ludwig/README.md

 New in Version 0.0.2

-Bayesian estimation (MCMC) via JAGS as well as functionality for cross-validating estmated networks has been added.
+Bayesian estimation (MCMC) via JAGS as well as functionality for cross-validating estimated networks has been added.

 Please note that this is a development version.